ibm-messaging/mq-aws/drbd/part_2/README.md

 This sample is the second relating to DRBD(R) and adds support for automatically failing over a queue manager using [Pacemaker](http://clusterlabs.org/wiki/Pacemaker), which is commonly used with DRBD.

-This sample builds on top of part 1.
-If you have an environment from part1 then you can extend that.
+This sample builds on top of [part 1](../part_1).
+If you have an environment from part 1 then you can extend that.
 If you do not have an environment from part 1 then you can create a new one using the template supplied in this sample.

 ## Extending an environment from part 1